Previous Chapter

 The implication is that the King of the North takes Damascus in Syria before he moves south to take the Samaritan region north of Jerusalem...before invading Jerusalem itself.
 Because Jerusalem is not trampled until the second half of the 70th Week, the invasion of Syria and northern Israel must occur either in the first half, or prior to the Week altogether.
 This, then, will be a significant sign to indicate Gog's arrival to his God-sanctioned mission.
 Already, before he arrives to Israel, he is known worldwide to be an invader.

-In that same Isaiah text (verse 9), we find two more of Gog's questions that will act as yet earlier signs for those who watch: "Is not Calno like Carchemish?
+In that same Isaiah text (verse 9), we find two more of Gog's questions acting as earlier signs for those who watch: "Is not Calno like Carchemish?
 Is Hamath not like Arpad?"

 That is, before he moves into Syria, he takes Carchemish, and before that, Calno.
 Carchemish was on the upper reaches of the Euphrates just over the Syrian border into Turkey.
 The location of Calno is in dispute, some placing it south of Baghdad, and others well north along the upper reaches of the Tigris river in Kurdish regions.
 I think that Calno is in the north simply because it is mentioned side by side with Carchemish.